Helmut-Schmidt-Programme

 12. Letter of recommendation by your university professor or current employer (signed, recently dated & supplemented by an official letterhead, and stamp);

-13. Certificate of employment to support relevant professional experience mentioned in your CV (if applicable);
+13. Certificate of employment to support relevant professional experience mentioned in your CV (if applicable) signed & supplemented by official letter head and stamps;

-!!!
-Please send your complete application (merged into one single PDF document!) to:
+Please send your complete application as a smiple document (merged into one single PDF document) to:

 This E-mail address should only be used for the application for the Helmut-Schmidt-Programme at the OvGU.
-For questions please contact .
 More information about the application to the OvGU can be found here.
-You can also try to find answers to your questions by looking into the FAQ document of the DAAD.
+You can also try to find answers to your questions by looking into the FAQ of the DAAD (please refer to DAAD website).

 Selection Process